 One option is to put a piece of plywood or some other barrier between the puppy crate and the bed.
 This will make it difficult for your pup to sleep in the same spot every night and will make.
 It less likely that he’ll end up scratching or fighting with his bedmates in the morning.

 Another option is to buy a moving box.
 These boxes are designed specifically for dogs, and they can be easily shoved into various spots in your home.
 So that your pup can’t use them as sleeping areas anymore.

 Tips To Make The Puppy Comfortable At Night

 Nighttime is a time for puppies to sleep, but some might be uncomfortable because they are not used to it.
 In order to make the puppy feel comfortable at night, here are some tips:

-– Make sure that the bed is big enough for the puppy and its food and water.
+– Make sure that the bed is big enough for the and its food and water.
 If the bed is too small, the puppy might feel cramped and uncomfortable.